ICE (FPGA)

 iCE is the brand name used for a family of low-power field-programmable gate arrays (FPGAs) produced by Lattice Semiconductor.
 Parts in the family are marketed with the "world's smallest FPGA" tagline, and are intended for use in portable and battery-powered devices (such as mobile phones), where they would be used to offload tasks from the device's main processor or system on chip.
 By doing so, the main processor and its peripherals can enter a low-power state or be powered off entirely, potentially increasing battery life.

-Lattice received the iCE brand as part of its 2011 acquisition of SiliconBlue Technologies.
+Lattice acquired the iCE brand as part of its 2011 acquisition of SiliconBlue Technologies.